Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Conclusion

 \section{Conclusion}

-In this work, we conducted an analysis of the practicality of \ac{em} \ac{sca} on modern smartphones, utilizing the Fairphone~4's Snapdragon~750G~5G \ac{soc} as an exemplary target platform.
+In this work, we conduct an analysis of the practicality of \ac{em} \ac{sca} on modern smartphones, utilizing the Fairphone~4's Snapdragon~750G~5G \ac{soc} as an exemplary target platform.
 Our main contributions include the adaptation and execution of conditional-swap \ac{sca} on \ac{ecc}~\cite{alam_nonce_at_once,nascimento_ecc_cmov_sca,nascimento_ecc_embedded_sca} against recent hardware and software stacks, demonstrating that such attacks remain a tangible threat to contemporary smartphones.
-Our case studies demonstrated that challenges such as heterogeneous \ac{cpu} clusters, dynamic frequency scaling, scheduling, and parallel activities of the device can be overcome.
-We further showed that the countermeasures proposed by \cite{alam_nonce_at_once} and implemented in libgcrypt are insufficient in practice.
+Our case studies demonstrate that challenges such as heterogeneous \ac{cpu} clusters, dynamic frequency scaling, scheduling, and parallel activities of the device can be overcome.
+We further show that the countermeasures proposed by \cite{alam_nonce_at_once} and implemented in libgcrypt are insufficient in practice.
 Notably, this is the first work to systematically investigate a device as complex as the Fairphone~4 for \ac{em} \ac{sca}, analyzing full app contexts rather than isolated cryptographic libraries.
-Beyond our practical investigations, we provided an overview of how cryptography is implemented on Android smartphones and where potential vulnerabilities lie.
-We defined two realistic threat models that guided our evaluation and allowed us to assess the real-world impact of our attack approaches.
+Beyond our practical investigations, we provide an overview of how cryptography is implemented on Android smartphones and where potential vulnerabilities lie.
+We define two realistic threat models that guided our evaluation and allowed us to assess the real-world impact of our attack approaches.

 Looking ahead, our findings make clear that understanding the full attack surface of smartphones is only just beginning.
-Many open questions remain, in particular regarding the feasibility of attacks that do not require the smartphone to be disassembled, as well as attacks on other cryptographic algorithms.
+Many open questions remain, in particular regarding the feasibility of attacks that do not require the smartphone to be disassembled and other limitations listed in~\cref{sec:impact}.
 Our work serves as an important step towards a deeper understanding of real-world risks, and we hope it motivates the community to further explore side-channel security on complex mobile platforms.

 Finally, we see our work in the context of critical identity solutions akin to the \ac{eudi} wallet.
 Our results show clearly that such applications must be implemented with great care, and that in the long run, all smartphones need to be equipped with certified, secure hardware in which users can place their trust.